mshanemc/processBuilderBlocks/README.md

 * you pass it a simple string
 * you can make it "formula" so that you can log information from the objects involved

+###Apex Lock/Unlock records

+**Why**: When a record gets to a certain stage, you just want to lock/unlock it.
+You used to have to create a dummy approval process and auto-submit to achieve this.

+* **You MUST activate a setting to allow this (it's under Process Automation Settings in setup)**
+* you pass it the record Id that you want to lock